Preface

 Appendices

-Two appendices are presented in Ten Years.
-Appendix One, 1998 – 2018: A Brief Overview, offers summaries of three significant disruptions to globalization that arose in the two decades following the ten years covered in this book.
-A comprehensive list of resources for further inquiry is provided.
+The book includes two appendices.
+Appendix One, 1998 – 2018: A Brief Overview, offers summaries of three significant disruptions to globalization that arose in the two decades following the ten years featured here.
+It also provides a comprehensive list of resources for further inquiry.

-Appendix Two, Milestones in the History of Globalization, provides a timeline of significant milestones in ‘the long march of globalization’, from Ötzi ‘the Iceman’ millennia ago to Donald Trump’s international trade shenanigans and the impact of the smartphone and social media network revolutions at the time of writing this book.
+Appendix Two, Milestones in the History of Globalization, provides a timeline of significant milestones in ‘the long march of globalization’, from Ötzi ‘the Iceman’ millennia ago to Donald Trump’s international trade shenanigans and the impact of the smartphone and social media network revolutions at the time of writing the 2nd edition of this book.
+Despite being designated an Appendix, many readers would benefit from reading the Globalization Milestones before studying the book.

 A Personal Note

-In 1995 I published Creating Organizational Advantage which enjoyed both critical and commercial success.
-Like most popular business books, it was ‘of its time’, capturing a moment and addressing a zeitgeist that tended to suggest internationalizing companies, especially from countries such as Japan, Taiwan and South Korea, were doing ‘more of the same’, only cheaper and/or better and, consequently, were taking market share from their lumbering, sloth-like Western counterparts.
+In 1995, I published Creating Organizational Advantage, which enjoyed critical and commercial success.
+Like most popular business books, it was ‘of its time’, capturing a moment and addressing a zeitgeist that tended to suggest globalizing companies, especially from countries such as Japan, Taiwan and South Korea, were doing ‘more of the same’, only cheaper and/or better and, consequently, were taking market share from their lumbering, sloth-like Western counterparts.

-Throughout the book, I draw heavily upon my experience of working worldwide as a business advisor to the technology giants IBM (1994-2002) and Royal Philips International (1989-2012).
-This was a monumental period of technological transformation, rivalling anything arising during previous epochs of the industrial revolution but much more intense, immediate and impactful.
+Throughout the book, I draw heavily upon my experience working worldwide as a business advisor to the technology giants IBM (1994-2002) and Royal Philips International (1989-2012).
+This was a monumental period of technological transformation, rivalling anything arising during previous epochs of the Industrial Revolution but much more intense, immediate, and impactful.

 Royal Philips International began many corporate restructuring initiatives in the early 1990s following a difficult period addressing intense competition and emerging technologies.
 But there were also potential opportunities for the company beyond technology, its traditional focus, especially in the emerging markets of Central and Eastern Europe and Southeast Asia.
 While Philips had the physical infrastructure in the regions, it needed to develop organizational capabilities and competencies to realise the potential of these multiple markets.
 I worked closely with my great friend Carlos Casali, a Philips executive, designing and delivering business education programmes in these emerging economies from the early 1990s onwards.